suffolklibraries/sljekyll/_events/bury-2017-11-03-top-time-book-group.md

 event-category: older
 ---

-Discuss this month's book with other readers.
+Discuss <cite>My Brilliant Friend</cite> by Elena Ferrante with other readers.